High in Switzerland's Appenzell

 By Rick Steves

-I’m high in the Swiss Alps in a tiny mountain hut called Ebenalp.
-Here, a spry grandpa in a sweater as worn as his face pulls a wide-eyed child onto his lap to teach him to drum with old wooden spoons, as the old-timer next to him pumps on his squeezebox.
-Tall, sloppy mugs of beer stoke the commotion.
-I’m immersed in the conviviality, but eventually climb upstairs to my lofty bunk.
+I'm high in the Swiss Alps in a tiny mountain hut called Ebenalp.
+A spry grandpa with a sweater as worn as his face pulls a wide-eyed child onto his lap and teaches him to drum with the old wooden spoons.
+The old-timer next to him pumps on his squeeze box.
+Tall sloppy mugs of beer stoke the commotion.
+I'm immersed in the conviviality, but eventually climb upstairs to my lofty bunk.

-I’m in Appenzell, a region with none of the famous mountains but the best cow culture.
-Appenzell is Switzerland’s most traditional region — and long the butt of jokes because of it.
-They say you should set your watch back 10 years when you cross the cantonal border.
+I'm in Appenzell, a region with none of the famous mountains but the best cow culture.
+Appenzell is Switzerland's most traditional region...and long the butt of jokes because of it.
+They say you should set your watch back ten years when you cross the cantonal border.
 Entire villages meet in town squares to vote.
-Until 1989, the women of Appenzell couldn’t vote on local issues.
-But lately the region has become more progressive.
+Until 1989, the women of Appenzell couldn't vote on local issues.
+But lately, the region has become more progressive.
 Locals brag that in 2000 its schools were the first in Switzerland to make English — rather than French — mandatory.

-A gentle beauty blankets this region of green, rolling hills, watched over by the 8,200-foot Mount Santis.
-As you travel, you’ll enjoy an ever-changing parade of finely carved chalets, traditional villages, and cows moaning, “Milk me.”
-While farmers’ bikini-clad daughters make hay, old ladies with scythes walk the steep roads, looking as if they just pushed the Grim Reaper down the hill.
-When locals are asked about Appenzell cheese, they clench their fists as they answer, “It’s the best.”
-(It is, without a doubt, the smelliest.)
+A gentle beauty blankets this region of green, rolling hills, watched over by the 8,200-foot Mount Säntis.
+As you travel, you'll enjoy an ever-changing parade of finely carved chalets, traditional villages and cows moaning, "Milk me."
+While farmers' bikini-clad daughters make hay, old ladies with scythes walk the steep roads, looking as if they just pushed the Grim Reaper down the hill.
+When locals are asked about Appenzell cheese, they clench their fists as they answer, "It's the best."
+(It is, without any doubt, the smelliest.)

-From the summit where the lift leaves, you savor the 360-degree Alpine view and then head downhill.
-The trail leads through a prehistoric cave (slippery and dimly lit — hold the railing, and you’ll soon return to daylight) and the 400-year-old Wildkirchli cave church (hermit monks lived and worshipped here from 1658 to 1853), to Berggasthaus Aescher, a 170-year-old guesthouse built precariously into the cliff.
-Originally a hut housing farmers, goats, and cows, Berggasthaus Aescher evolved into a guesthouse for pilgrims coming to the monks for spiritual guidance.
-Today, the hermit monks are long gone and it welcomes tourists communing with nature, offering cheap dorm beds and hot, hearty plates of Rosti — Switzerland’s addictive cheesy hash browns.
+From the summit where the lift leaves, you savor the 360-degree Alpine view.
+Then head downhill.
+The trail leads through a prehistoric cave (slippery and dimly lit — hold the railing, and you'll soon return to daylight) and the 400-year-old Wildkirchli cave church (hermit monks lived and worshipped here from 1658 to 1853), to a 170-year-old guest house built precariously into the cliff.
+Originally a hut housing farmers, goats and cows, it evolved into a guest house for pilgrims coming to the monks for spiritual guidance.
+Today, the hermit monks are long gone and Berggasthaus Aescher welcomes tourists communing with nature.
+It offers cheap dorm beds and hot, hearty plates of Rösti — Switzerland's addictive cheesy hashbrowns.

-From Ebenalp’s sunny cliff-side perch, you can almost hear the cows munching on the far side of the valley.
-In the distance, nestled below Santis’ peak, is the isolated Seealpsee lake.
-Only the paragliders, like neon jellyfish, tag your world as 21st century.
+From Ebenalp's sunny cliffside perch, you can almost hear the cows munching on the far side of the valley.
+Only the paragliders, like neon jellyfish, tag your world as 21st-century.
+In the distance, nestled below Säntis peak, is the isolated Seealpsee lake.

 Berggasthaus Aescher has only rainwater and no shower.
 Weekends often come with live music and rowdy parties going into the wee hours.
 The hut is literally built into the cliff; its back wall is the rock itself.
-From the toilet, you can study alpine geology and architecture.
+From the toilet, you can study both alpine geology and architecture.
 Sip your coffee on the deck, sheltered from drips by the gnarly overhang 100 feet above.
-The guestbook goes back to 1940, there’s a fun drawer filled with an alpine percussion section, and the piano in the comfortable dining/living room was brought in by helicopter.
-Claudia and Beny Knechtle-Wyss and their five children — Bernhardt, Reto, Lukas, Lilian and Dominik — plus 35 sheep, 20 rabbits, five chickens, three pigs, a donkey, and a dog run the mountain guesthouse (www.aescher-ai.ch).
+The guest book goes back to 1940, there's a fun drawer filled with an alpine percussion section, and the piano in the comfortable dining/living room was brought in by helicopter.
+The mountain guesthouse (www.aescher-ai.ch) is run by Claudia and Beny Knechtle-Wyss and their five children — Bernhardt, Reto, Lukas, Lilian and Dominik — plus thirty-five sheep, twenty rabbits, three pigs, three donkeys and two dogs.